NOMYUM/2018-fall-dms104/project01-mrd/instructions.md

 ## The Presentation

-After the document is nailed down, then the **presenter **(whoever you decide) needs to create a five-minute formal presentation based on the MRD and deliver it on Tuesday.
+After the document is nailed down, then the **presenter **(whoever you decide) needs to create a five-minute formal presentation based on the MRD and deliver it on Thursday.

+- Note: the *file* for the presentation is turned-in with the document on Tuesday, but the actual stand-up delivery of it is on Thursday.
 - Be sure to follow the Rules for Formal Presentations.
 - The grade for the presenter will be extra credit, i.e. it can't hurt you
+  - If you want to split the presentation among members of the team, you can do that to split the extra credit.

 # Submissions in Blackboard